roboscienceorg/book/source/Simulation/Noise.rst

          thpath[k][i] = thv
          i = i+1

-This can be visulized by
+This can be visualized by

 ::